Description

 Reflections

-ReflectionColor Color of reflection allows adjusting the cubemap to underwater conditions.
-Alpha channel represents the power of Fresnel.
+ReflectionColor The color of the reflection allows for adjusting the cube map to underwater conditions.
+An alpha channel represents the power of Fresnel.

 Use Shlick Reflection Enables physical-based Shlicks Fresnel calculations.
-Otherwise uses fast simplified dot(camera, normal) Fresnel.
+Otherwise use fast simplified dot(camera, normal) Fresnel.

 UseReflectionBoxLocal When true then ReflectionBoxPosition will be added to the actor position.